 The coronavirus vaccination programme is well underway here in the UK.
 Until now, the NHS has urged people to wait until they are invited to book their jabs.
 However, at a Downing Street briefing on 8th February, Health Secretary Matt Hancock announced an important change.
 If you’re over 70 and live in England, you should contact the NHS to book your coronavirus vaccine if you haven’t already.
-According to estimates, there are around 750,00 people in the 70+ age group who have not yet had their first jab.

 How to Book Your Coronavirus Vaccine

 The easiest way to book your coronavirus jab is to use the NHS online booking service.
 You’ll need to be registered with a GP in order to book.
 Alternatively, you can all 119 free of charge.
 The 119 line is open between 7am and 11pm every day.

 For maximum protection against Covid-19, you’ll need to have two doses of the vaccine.
 You’ll be able to book both your appointments at once.
 The second one will be around 11-12 weeks after the first.

 Please note: You can also book a coronavirus vaccine online on behalf of someone else.
 Be sure to check in with your relatives and friends over 70 and make sure they’re able to book their vaccination.

 How Many People Have Already Had the Jab?

 So far, more than 12.5 million people have received their first dose of the coronavirus vaccine.
 Of those people, more than 500,000 have also received their second dose.

 The government’s initial target was to offer a jab to everyone in the top four priority groups by mid-February.
 These groups include: